 Treatment options for scoliosis may differ depending on the severity of your spine’s curve.
 For instance, according to the Mayo Clinic, if a curve is mild enough, your doctor may simply wish to monitor it to make sure it doesn’t progress.
 In some cases, especially in children, a doctor may recommend wearing a brace to help prevent the curve from worsening as they grow.
 When the curve is severe, surgery may be recommended to help correct it.

-However, John Hopkins Medicine writes that the Schroth Method, a form of physical therapy, “may benefit patients of all ages, regardless of the severity of scoliosis.”
+However, Johns Hopkins Medicine writes that the Schroth Method, a form of physical therapy, “may benefit patients of all ages, regardless of the severity of scoliosis.”
 If you are looking for a way to improve your scoliosis,

 With the Schroth Method, a trained specialist guides you in customized exercises to help improve your spine’s positioning.
-According to John Hopkins, these exercises help “de-rotate, elongate and stabilize the spine” through breathing techniques, restoring muscular symmetry, and awareness of posture.
+According to Johns Hopkins, these exercises help “de-rotate, elongate and stabilize the spine” through breathing techniques, restoring muscular symmetry, and awareness of posture.
 Because the ways that the spine is affected differ from person to person, your physical therapist can help tailor these exercises to best help your specific condition.

 In addition to helping to correct the spine’s curve, the Schroth Method for scoliosis can help patients improve their posture, core strength and breathing.
 These exercises are especially helpful in patients who wish to prevent scoliosis from worsening over time, and are sometimes used alongside bracing in children.
 Like many other forms of physical therapy, the Method can also be effective at relieving pain that results from scoliosis.